Barahmasa: Literature

-Hindi
+Hindi-Urdu

 The barahmasas, along with saṭ-ṛtu (‘six seasons’) genre, were incorporated in the Awadhi premakhyans (‘romances’), Rajasthani rasaus ('ballads') such as the Bisaldev-ras of Nalha Kavi as well as in the works of the renowned Braj Bhasha poet Keshavadas.
 A few devotional barahamasa attributed to Tulsidas and Surdas themed mainly around the worship of Rama-Krishna have been found too.

 The barahmasas first appeared in Hindi and then gradually in Urdu as well.
 According to Orsini, they were "perhaps the first substantial genre in the boom in commercial publishing in north-India of the 1860s."

+Bhojpuri

+Barahmasa in Bhojpuri language is a folk song genre which is sung throughout the year.
+Theme of these songs are based on human nature of love and separation.

+One of the earliest form of Barahmasa is found in Gorakhnath Baani and Bharathari's writings of 11th century.

 Bengali

 In Bengali, baromasis were incorporated in the devotional literature known as Mangal-Kavya and Chandravati's adaptation of the Hindu epic Ramayana wherein Sita recollects her experiences with Rama through a whole year.

 Persian

 The earliest and the only literary barahmasa in Persian was composed by Sad-i-Salman.
 The poet, who lived in Lahore, was probably influenced by Indian folk conventions.
 But its theme is neither a woman's longing nor union of lovers, and begins with the Iranian month of Parvardin.